f4exb/sdrangel/sdrbase/readme.md

 <h2>Multi device support</h2>

 Starting with version 2 SDRangel supports several sampling devices simultaneously.
-A set of tabs is dedicated to each device marked R0, R1, R2...
+Each concurrent device is associated to a slot with a set of tabbed windows in the UI.
+These tabs are marked R0, R1, R2...

+The slots are arranged in a stacked fashion so that when a new device is added with the Acquisition -> Add device menu a new slot is allocated in the last position and when a devcie is removed with the Acquisition -> Remove device menu the slot in the last position is deleted.
+Slot 0 (R0) is created at initialization and cannot be deleted with the menu.

 The tabbed windows are:

   - Sampling devices (1)
   - Sampling devices control (2)